 - 3/4 cup almond slivers

-- 1 tbsp date honey, date syrup or maple syrup (if not vegan, you can also use honey)
+- 1 tablespoon date honey, date syrup or maple syrup (if not vegan, you can also use honey)

-- 1 tbsp orange blossom water (optional - recommended)
+- 1 tablespoon orange blossom water (optional - recommended)

 - Pinch cardamom